 - design, development and utilisation of outstanding delivery strategies and materials for online education in astronomy;

 - provision of ongoing support for a highly-engaged international network of astronomy students and alumni, thus fostering a sense of global community.

-FICT Excellence Awards, which lists the top SAO students for each SAO program, has been updated for 2011.
-Congratulations to Darryl, Andrew and Brian!
+Excellence Awards, which lists the top SAO students for each SAO program, has been updated for 2013.
+Congratulations to Rober\ t Miller, Philip Cash and Philip Hall!

 - Change of SAO Coordinator

 After 12 years at the helm of SAO Sarah has retired as program coordinator.
 During this time SAO has grown into a comprehensive program offering 18 units (containing 4 Major Project units).
 Glen takes over as program coordinator from Sarah, but is happy to note that she will continue to teach into SAO!
 Thank you Sarah!
 We wish you well in your future astronomy endeavours.

 - SAO Alumni co-authors Nature paper!

 SAO alumni Trevor Barry is co-author on a Nature research paper (Volume 475, 71.
 7 July 2011) "Deep winds beneath Saturn’s upper clouds from a seasonal long-lived planetary-scale storm" by Sánchez-Lavegahas et al. Trevor is a contributor to the The International Outer Planet Watch (IOPW) Team.
 For details visit here.
 Well done Trevor!

 - SAO Alumni tracks Saturnian Storm for NASA!